holylovenia/question-answer-generation/README.md

 ## English Paper

-We have a paper (not submitted) that explains our question-answer generation system [here](docs/qag-paper-not-submitted.pdf).
+We have a technical report that explains our question-answer generation system [here](https://www.researchgate.net/publication/328916588_Automatic_Question-Answer_Pairs_Generation_from_Text).

 ## Architecture in overview